Marshall T. Meyer Rabbinic Fellowship

 (2018-2020)

-Abi Weber is a rabbinical student at the Jewish Theological Seminary.
-She grew up in Evanston, Illinois, and graduated from Pomona College in 2011, where she studied the intersection of anthropology and religion.
-Before starting rabbinical school, Abi worked as an Employment Preparation Trainer for people experiencing homelessness and poverty, served as a Rabbinic Intern/Leadership Fellow at Mishkan Chicago, and spent two years working in the ski industry in Colorado.
+Rabbi Abi Weber grew up in Evanston, Illinois, and graduated from Pomona College in 2011, where she studied the intersection of anthropology and religion.
+She was ordained by the Jewish Theological Seminary, where she also earned a master’s degree.
+Abi has worked as an Employment Preparation Trainer for people experiencing homelessness and poverty, served as a Rabbinic Intern/Leadership Fellow at Mishkan Chicago, and spent two years working in the ski industry in Colorado.
 She completed a chaplaincy internship at Penn Medicine Princeton Health in Princeton, NJ, where she worked in the Critical Care Unit in addition to leading outpatient recovery groups focused on spirituality.
 Abi is a long-time devotee of Camp Ramah in the Poconos, where she has spent seventeen summers as a camper and staff member, and is an alum of Avodah and Moishe House.
+Abi serves as the assistant rabbi for Temple Beth Zion-Beth Israel in Philadelphia.

 Tobias Divack Moss